-H.4 Works-As-Executed and Certification of Stormwater Systems
+H.5 Works-As-Executed & Certification of Stormwater Systems

-Prior to issue of any Occupation Certificate, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings prepared by a registered surveyor and submitted for approval by the Principal Certifying Authority detailing:
+Prior to issue of any Occupation Certificate, the applicant must submit, for approval by the Principal Certifying Authority, certification from a professional engineer for the asbuilt rainwater retention and reuse system with works-as-executed drawings prepared by registered surveyor.
+The certification must include but not limited to the following:

-- a) compliance with conditions of development consent relating to stormwater, - b) that the works have been constructed in accordance with the approved construction drawings, - c) pipe invert levels and surface levels to Australian Height Datum, and - d) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.
+- a) compliance with conditions of development consent relating to stormwater, - b) that No subsoil drainage/seepage water is collected and discharged into Council's stormwater network in accordance with the approved design drawings, - c) pipe invert levels and surface levels to Australian Height Datum, and - d) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits. - Note: The Occupation Certificate must not be issued until this condition has been satisfied.
+Standard Condition: H20 (Autotext HH20)